The Grand Chute Police Department is proud to offer several programs to engage and protect the safety and security of our citizens.

 - Who will lead your watch group?
 A good neighborhood watch group contains several block captains to disseminate information.

-- Going door to door throughout your neighborhood and inquire what residents are interested in joining.
+- Going door to door throughout your neighborhood and inquiring what residents are interested in joining.

-- Contact CRO Travis Waas at (920) 832-1575, who will help coordinate the group and assign an officer to work directly with your neighborhood.
+- Contact Community Resource Officer Dylan Davis at (920) 832-1575, who will help coordinate the group and assign an officer to work directly with your neighborhood.